jonnonz1/nz-statute-book/acts/public/2006/plumbers-gasfitters-and-drainlayers-act-2006.md

 (4) A person is not prevented from completing any sanitary plumbing that he or she has lawfully commenced by— (a) the variation or revocation of a notice under this section; or (b) section 17.
+(4A) However, subsection (1) does not apply in respect of any sanitary plumbing done in connection with a non-consented small stand-alone dwelling.
 (5) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 17 Provisions relating to alteration of boundaries of local authority districts